Promoting mental health across the colour line

 The objectives will be taken forward by means of workshops, jointly hosted by organisations represented from within the network.

-For a list of meetings please CLICK HERE
+For a list of past meetings please CLICK HERE

 Progress Report 2016 – 2018